-As of June 30, 2022, Lane County has expended \$14,362,070 from the direct allocation of Coronavirus State and Local Fiscal Recovery Funds (CSLFRF).
-Lane County has obligated \$14,362,070 for 40 projects.
+As of June 30, 2023, Lane County had expended \$25,512,917 from the direct allocation of Coronavirus State and Local Fiscal Recovery Funds (CSLFRF).
+Lane County has obligated \$74,212,036 (100%) for 44 projects.

 Providing continuity of Lane County's vital services by filling budget shortfalls and rebuilding the County's financial stability and resiliency to the extent of revenue loss due to the pandemic is one of Lane County's ARP priorities (Board Order 21-05-25-07).
 Revenue loss was calculated per instructions in the Interim Final Rule (the guidance available at the time of calculation).
 The methodology utilized was also in compliance with the Final Rule.